wilsonify/wilsonify.github.io/content/recipes/PEANUT BUTTER AND BANANA NUT MUFFINS133.md

 4 Pour the wet ingredients into the dry and stir until just combined.
 If you mix it up too

 much, your muffins will be tough.
-Don’t waste all that peanut butter on some fucked-up
+Don’t waste all that peanut butter on some  ed-up

 muffins.
 Fold in the nuts now if you are using them.

 5 Scoop the batter into the muffin cup.
-This yields a lot of batter, so fill those fuckers to the
+This yields a lot of batter, so fill those  ers to the

 brim so you get nice, domed, bakery-style muffins.
 Bake until a toothpick comes out clean